dima-brook/w3f_application/elrond_bridge.md

 - Liveliness - a user cannot reach such a high score at which no damage to reputation can be made.</br>
 - Visibility is global, which means, all the nodes can see it. </br>
 - Durability </br>
-4.The chosen aggregation model is the mean.</br>
+4. The chosen aggregation model is the mean.</br>
 5. The expected insignificant overhead costs will occur due to the usage of the bandwidth, Computational power, and storage of the reputational scores.</br>

 ![img](https://github.com/xp-network/w3f_application/blob/main/Reputation%20System%20Choice.png)